Chicago shootings soar over the long holiday weekend: 19 dead, 13 children wounded

 Two Chicago police officers were among those wounded over the weekend.
 They were shot while dispersing a crowd early Monday morning.
 At least 33 officers have been shot at this year, according to Chicago Police Superintendent David Brown.

 The holiday is traditionally a dangerous time in the city.
-Superintendent Brown had predicted that the holiday weekend would be the “most challenging weekend of the year” in a recent meeting with Chicago leaders.
+Mr. Brown had predicted that the holiday weekend would be the “most challenging weekend of the year” in a recent meeting with Chicago leaders.

 The city’s June crime statistics showed a 20% decrease in homicides and a 13% decrease in shooting incidents compared to June 2020.
 But the city more than matched total homicides for the first six months of this year compared to the same period in 2020, which was one of the deadliest years in Chicago in decades.
 As of the end of June, homicides remain up 33% over the first six months of 2019.

-Note: (Correction: A previous version of the story incorrectly stated the condition of some of the victims.
-The story has been updated.)